AdobeDocs/experience-manager-65.en/help/sites-developing/client-context.md

 * The DOM of the mobile page is loaded.
 * The main `div` (required) that contains the content, is extracted and injected into the current desktop page.

-* The CSS and body classes that need to be loaded need to be manually configured.
+* The CSS and body classes that get loaded must be manually configured.

 For example: